Hisayuki Machii: Under the American occupation

 Like fellow yakuza powerbroker Yoshio Kodama, Machii had good relations with the US occupation authorities due to his staunch anti-Communist stance: Tosei-kai soldiers were often used as strikebreakers during the occupation years.
 Machii himself worked with the United States Counter Intelligence Corps.
 While leaders of the Japanese yakuza were imprisoned or under close scrutiny by the American occupying forces, the Korean yakuza were free to take over the lucrative black markets.
 But rather than trying to rival the Japanese godfathers, Machii made alliances with them, and throughout his career, he remained close to both Kodama and Taoka.

 Machii's vast empire included tourism, entertainment, bars and restaurants, prostitution, and oil importing.
 He and Kodama made a fortune on real estate investments alone.
 More importantly, he brokered deals between the Korean government and the yakuza that allowed Japanese criminals to set up rackets in Korea.
 Thanks to Machii, Korea became the yakuza's home away from home.
 Befitting his role as fixer between the underworlds of both countries, Machii was allowed to acquire the largest ferry service between Shimonoseki, Japan, and Busan, South Korea—the shortest route between the two countries.

 Role in the kidnapping of Kim Dae-jung

 He was widely believed to have helped the Korean Central Intelligence Agency kidnap then-leading Korean opposition leader Kim Dae-jung from a Tokyo hotel (see kidnapping of Kim Dae-jung).
 Kim was whisked out to sea where he was bound, gagged, blindfolded and fitted with weights so that his body would never surface.
+However, Kim was saved by the Japanese Coast Guard before he could be thrown overboard.